Why Writing and Editing are So Important for ScientistsNeeraja Sankaran, Ph.D. | Nov. 16, 2016

 As important as writing is for a research group or for dissemination to other researchers, it is also vital at the individual level.
 Many of the reasons, such as its role in memory and analysis, are similar.
 Here are some additional reasons for scientists to write regularly:

-- Improvement through introspection.
-The famous Oscar Wilde once said, “I never travel without my diary.
-One should always have something sensational to read in the train.”
+.”
 While not all of us can aspire to Mr. Wilde’s standards of literary excellence, his idea to travel with one’s diary at all times is sound.
-For even if there is nothing sensational to read, there is always something to write.
+For even if there is nothing sensational to read, there is always something to

 Hand-in-hand with writing is the issue of writing well, which is where editing comes in.
 There isn’t a piece of writing in the world that cannot be improved with judicious editing.
 Proofreading (by the authors themselves) is just the first step in editing an article and is itself a two-stage process.
 First, it includes a substantive overview to make sure the article communicates everything concisely, correctly, and appropriately, and the second review is a checkpoint to make sure that the copy is free of spelling and grammatical errors.
 However, these two steps may be difficult if your knowledge of English grammar, spelling, phrasing, and diction aren‘t that of an English wiz.
 Falcon Scientific Editing’s Resources for authors provide valuable grammar tips and tricks that will be of help to you.